Introduction

 In countries like Indonesia, Malaysia, Vietnam, and parts of Africa, biomass fuel cost can be significantly lower than gas, resulting in much lower long-term operating expenses.

-Operating and Maintenance Cost
+Operating and Maintenance Cost-boiler cost comparison

-Gas Steam Boiler Operation
+Gas Steam Boiler Operation-boiler cost comparison

 Gas steam boilers offer: